juliogomez/docker_cheatsheet/README.md

     docker network ls

-`bridge` is the default one where all new containers will be connected to, if not specified otherwise, and maps to docker0 (shown when you run ifconfig in the host)
+`bridge` is the default one where all new containers will be connected to, if not specified otherwise, and maps to docker0

 `host` maps container to host (not recommended)

 `none` provides no connectivity

-Every network created with the `bridge` driver is based on a virtual bridge in Linux.
-You may use the `brctl` to list virtual bridges in your host:

-    brctl show

-You may see details about docker0 virtual bridge with:

-    ip a

-Initially `brctl` shows that there are no interfaces connected to `docker0`, but let's run the following container and check how it is automatically connected by default:
+Initially there are no interfaces connected to `docker0`, but let's run the following container and check how it is automatically connected by default:

-    docker run -dt --name test alpine sleep infinity brctl show
-    docker network inspect bridge
+    docker run -dt --name test alpine sleep infinity docker network inspect bridge

 You can check connectivity by pinging from your host to the IP address of the container (shown in the last command).